-- 7. Label the lines and trace the tubing.
+- 6. Drug dilution in wards shall be done by a trained nursing staff and concentration with date, and time of preparation is mentioned on the label. - 7.
+Label the lines and trace the tubing.
 Label each infusion line above the pump and near the patient's access site.
 Also, trace the tubing by hand from the solution container to the pump, and then to the patient, for verification of the proper pump/channel and route of administration immediately before starting or changing the bag or rate of a norepinephrine infusion. - 8.
 Check the infusion site frequently for free flow.
 Avoid extravasation into the tissues to prevent local necrosis.
-If blanching along the course of the infused vein occurs, consider changing the infusion site at intervals to allow the effects of local vasoconstriction to subside - 9.
+If blanching along the course of the infused vein occurs, consider changing the infusion site at intervals to allow the effects of local vasoconstriction to subside. - 9.
 It is a best practice to have an established extravasation management protocol.
 Nurses should receive education about the protocol, including treatment strategies and avoidance of applying cold compresses to the site, which may worsen the tissue damage. - 10.
-It is a good practice to have a 2nd check for dose, route, dilution by another staff - 11.
-Infusion must always be given with rate controlled device to avoid accidental free flow of infusion. - Always follow the rate as prescribed mcg/kg/min or mcg/min - 12.
-Never use one patient's medicine on another patient - 13.
-It is recommended that all orders must be reviewed by pharmacist first and then administered. - But if pharmacist's review is not possible (e.g. medicine is taken from patient care unit's floor stock) the drug must ideally be administered in presence of the prescriber - Otherwise, nursing staff to check necessary patient parameters (like allergy, contraindications, renal function, weight etc.) and drug parameters (dose, route, frequency, duplications, interactions etc.) during order review and before administering - 14.
-Verbal orders must not be taken unless emergency or life threatening condition - 15.
-Any unused (or hold, discontinued) high alert medicine must be immediately returned to original stock. - 16.
+It is a good practice to have a 2nd check for dose, route, and dilution by another staff. - 11.
+Infusion must always be given with a rate-controlled device to avoid accidental free flow of infusion. - Always follow the rate as prescribed mcg/kg/min or mcg/min. - 12.
+Never use one patient's medicine on another patient. - 13.
+It is recommended that all orders must be reviewed by a pharmacist first and then administered. - But if a pharmacist's review is not possible (e.g. medicine is taken from the patient care unit's floor stock) the drug must ideally be administered in presence of the prescriber. - Otherwise, nursing staff to check necessary patient parameters (like allergy, contraindications, renal function, weight etc.) and drug parameters (dose, route, frequency, duplications, interactions etc.) during order review and before administering. - 14.
+Verbal orders must not be taken unless in an emergency or life-threatening condition. - 15.
+Any unused (or hold, discontinued) high alert medicine must be immediately returned to its original stock. - 16.
 Discontinue infusions.
 If the patient is stable for 2 hours after stopping a norepinephrine infusion, consider obtaining a discontinuation order from the prescriber.
 Once the infusion has been discontinued, immediately disconnect the infusion from the patient, remove it from the pump, and discard it to prevent inadvertent administration.
-Infusions paused for more than 2 hours should also be disconnected from the patient.
-17. Promote Culture of Safety : Given the high risk associated with these medicines if any staff (doctor, pharmacist or nurse) or patient shows concern related to medication or prescription, carefully review it along with them and resolve the confusion in timely, professional and courteous manner.
-It is to be carried out as per physician orders or organization's policy Vital signs, hemodynamic status, BP, pulse, cardiac output etc. Any adverse drug reaction (ADR) noticed shall be communicated to the physician (or pharmacy) immediately and is reported as per ADR reporting policy of the organization.
+Infusions paused for more than 2 hours should also be disconnected from the patient. - 17.
+Promote Culture of Safety: Given the high risk associated with these medicines if any staff (doctor, pharmacist or nurse) or patient shows concern related to medication or prescription, carefully review it along with them and resolve the confusion in a timely, professional and courteous manner.
+It is to be carried out as per physician orders or the organization's policy.
+Vital signs, hemodynamic status, BP, pulse, cardiac output etc. Any adverse drug reaction (ADR) noticed shall be communicated to the physician (or pharmacy) immediately and be reported as per the ADR reporting policy of the organization.
 Monitoring 3.
 Any medication error or near miss related to High Alert Medications must be reported without the fear of punitive/disciplinary action.
-Once errors are reported actions must be taken to prevent similar errors in future (Remember high alert medicine-related errors can be fatal so harm can only be minimized if these are reported and concrete preventive steps are implemented so that other patients remain safe) Patient Education Counsel family as and when indicated
+Once errors are reported actions must be taken to prevent similar errors in the future.
+(Remember high alert medicine-related errors can be fatal so harm can only be minimized if these are reported and concrete preventive steps are implemented so that other patients remain safe) Patient Education Counsel families as and when indicated.